Shravan250/AtmInterface-Task-3/README.md

 # CodSoft
-Tasks given by CodSoft in Virtual Internship
+Task 1 given by CodSoft in Virtual Internship